lit/todomvc/examples/lit/README.md

 ## TODO

-1. Split the CSS per component
-2. Toggle all should be checked when all todos are checked
+1. Toggle all should be checked when all todos are checked
-3. Remove extraneous HTML tags (like `<form>`), put more styling on hosts
+2. Remove extraneous HTML tags (like `<form>`), put more styling on hosts
-4. Change CSS classes for simpler selectors
+3. Change CSS classes for simpler selectors
-5. Move current filter state into Todos model
+4. Move current filter state into Todos model
-6. Check focus and tab behavior
+5. Check focus and tab behavior
-7. Add Rollup build that chooses production Lit build and creates a single JS file
+6. Add Rollup build that chooses production Lit build and creates a single JS file
-8. Check-in node dependencies like other implementations?
+7. Check-in node dependencies like other implementations?
-9. Add Wireit?
+8. Add Wireit?